splash-networks/capport/Grandstream/README.md

-# Aruba Instant On External Captive Portal
+# Grandstream External Captive Portal

 This is an example of a PHP based external captive portal for Grandstream using GWN cloud.
 The code given here can be used to setup a basic captive portal featuring an HTML form.